Litton/Monroe 1860 Desktop Programmable Calculator

 The Center Group of Keys

 The 1860 and 1880 calculators could be ordered in a number of different memory configurations.
 The memory in these machines was split between program step storage, and memory register storage.
 The base model 1860/1880 calculators came with 64 memory registers, and 512 steps of program storage.
 Configurations up to 512 memory registers, and 4096 steps of program storage were available.
+When outfitted with over 4000 program steps, and over 500 memory registers, the 1860/1880 calculators were capable of some extremely complex programs that could rival capabilities of small minicomputer systems.
 Memory registers could be expanded in increments of 64 memory registers, and program step storage in increments of 512 steps.
 The particular 1860 exhibited here is a Model 1860-11, which indicates 128 memory registers, and 1024 steps of program storage.

 The Rightmost Group of Keys

 The 1860 is a fixed-decimal point machine, with the [SET D.P.] key on the keyboard allowing selection of decimal point location from 0 to 9 digits behind the decimal point.
 Pressing the [SET D.P.] key followed by a single digit from zero to nine makes the selection.
 The machine has a capacity of 13 digits, which, if exceeded, causes the machine to go into scientific notation, with 13 digits of mantissa and 2 digits for exponent.
 Numbers can be entered in scientific notation by entering the mantissa, followed by the [EXP] key, then entering the exponent.
-The [CHG SIGN] key is used to toggle the sign of whatever number is being entered.
+The [CHG SIGN] key is used to toggle the sign of either the mantissa or exponent part of a number.

 Close up of RAM (top) and ROM Chips

-The Back Panel, with I/O Interface Connector and added on "Mystery Switch")
+The Back Panel, with I/O Interface Connector and added on Memory Partitioning switch

 The 1860 has a green-jeweled incandescent indicator at the right end of the keyboard panel that is labeled "IDLE".
 This indicator serves to show the status of the machine.
 When the machine is ready for operation, it lights up.
 When the machine is busy performing calculations, or is running a program, the light goes out.
 In error conditions, the indicator blinks. (along with OVERFLOW or ERROR being printed on the printer).
 The [RESET] or [CLEAR x] keys will clear an error condition.
 The machine is very vigilant about detecting and reporting error and overflow conditions.
 It correctly caught every error condition that I threw at it.
 As far as calculating speed goes, it is difficult to tell, as its far more difficult to guess how long an operation took without a display.
 The printer is not terribly fast, and as such any measurements taken from "time from function key pressed to time answer printed" would probably be misleading, not to mention that the time it takes to print any given result can be variable depending on where the print drum happens to be positioned at the instant printing starts.
 The general feel I get is that the machine is relatively fast, with 69 factorial (the largest factorial the machine can calculate without overflowing) taking about 1.5 seconds to generate.